citahub/first-forever-demo/README.md

 # Run in cita-web-debugger

-[cita-web-debugger](https://github.com/cryptape/cita.js/tree/develop/packages/cita-web-debugger) is is an extension of chrome and a debugger tool for CITA.
+[cita-web-debugger](https://github.com/cryptape/cita.js/tree/develop/packages/cita-web-debugger) is an extension of chrome and debugger tool for CITA.

 ## Integrate cita-web-debugger and Remove Account From CITA SDK